bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 But others have suggested other platforms to target, like the NES or Game Boy.
 These will not work as well as the 2600 for a few reasons.

 **The NES** is much more complex, with memory mappers required for nearly any game.
 You can't just drop random bytes into the ROM and expect anything.
 Rather, you _could_ but it would take much longer than waiting for an Atari game.
 The NES uses split character and program ROMs for code and graphics.
 These are stored separately.
-You could dump random data into a character ROM and keep the program ROM of Tetris, but it wouldn't look like anything.
-You could dump random data into the program ROM and keep the character ROM of Super Mario 3, but the best you could hope for is a quarter of a Mario sprite on screen.
+You could dump garbage into a CHR ROM while keeping the PRG of Tetris, but you'd just get static.
+Reverse it with the PRG of Mario 3 and maybe you'll see a quarter of a Mario sprite flicker once.

 **The Game Boy** requires a 48-byte Nintendo logo at a hardcoded location in the ROM.
 Sure, you could brute-force this by just slapping it in after being generated, but there's a whole boot ROM that must complete successfully before anything happens.
 And there's bank switching chips to consider.